The Difference Between Filter Paper and Chromatography

 Chromatography paper vs filter paper

+Filter paper and chromatography are two distinct techniques used in separation and analysis processes.
 Filter paper chromatography and filter paper are two completely different concepts.
-Filter paper is actually a sieve, but its hole is relatively small, on the packaging box of filter paper has instructions, the size of the aperture.
+Filter paper is actually a sieve, but its hole is relatively small, on the packaging box of filter paper has instructions, on the size of the aperture.
 Generally use a medium-hole filter paper.

 Filter paper does not reach the molecular level unless the molecules are very large, such as high molecular weight polymers.
 So filtering is generally to remove mechanical impurities.